MyriamFentanes/katacoda-scenarios/rhpam-7-workshop/business-policies-decisions-scenario/decisions-authoring.md

 There are 5 tabs in the wizard:

 - Model: The model diagram of the Decision Table
 - Columns: Wizard to Add, Edit or Delete columns in your table.
-Each column is a constraint in a property of a Business Model Object.
+Each column is a constraint (LHS) on a property of a Business Model Object, or an action (RHS).
-- Overview: Contains the metainformation of your asset: Version, Description, Last Modified, etc.
+- Overview: Contains the meta-information of your asset: Version, Description, Last Modified, etc.
 - Source: Is the actual source code that is generated from the Decision Table Model.
+In the runtime engine, decision tables are translated into native DRL (Drools Rule Language), where each row in the table is translated into a rule.
-- Data Objects: Lists the Business Objects available to the wizard to be used as conditions or actions
+- Data Objects: Lists the Business Objects available to the wizard to be used as conditions and/or actions

-The properties evaluated to determine the risk scoring are:
+In our system, the properties evaluated to determine the risk scoring are:

 - Status of the Credit Card Holder
 - Total Amount disputed from the Fraud Data

-Lets add the Credit Card Holder condition column
+Let's add the Credit Card Holder condition column

-5. Go to the columns tab and click on the button `Insert Column`, Select `Add Condition` and click Next
+5. Go to the columns tab and click on the button `Insert Column`, Select `Add Condition` and click Next.

 <img src="../../assets/middleware/rhpam-7-workshop/business-central-add-condition.png"  width="600" />

 6. We need to define which object is going to be evaluated.
-Click on Create new fact pattern, we select `CreditCardHolder` as the Fact type and we create a variable called `holder`{{copy}} and bind the object to it.
-Click next.
+Click on `Create new Fact Pattern`.
+Select `CreditCardHolder` as the Fact type and define a variable called `holder`{{copy}} as the _Binding_.
+Click _Next_.

 <img src="../../assets/middleware/rhpam-7-workshop/business-central-create-pattern.png"  width="600" />

 7. The calculation type is the type of evaluation that we are going to apply.
 In this case it will be against literal values.
-Select `literal value` and click next
+Select `Literal value` and click _Next_.

-8. Select the field status and Click Next
+8. Select the field `status` and click _Next_.

 <img src="../../assets/middleware/rhpam-7-workshop/business-central-create-pattern-field.png"  width="600" />

-9. Next we select the operation for the constraint.
-Select `equal to` from the drop down menu and Click next
+9. Next we select the operator for the constraint.
+Select `equal to` from the drop down menu and click _Next_.

 <img src="../../assets/middleware/rhpam-7-workshop/business-central-create-pattern-field-operator.png"  width="600" />

-10. Since there are only 3 possible status, we are going to configure the Value List with the following and then click Next
+10. Since there are only 3 possible status, we are going to configure the _Value list_ with the following values, set the _Default value_ to `Standard` and then click Next.

-`"Standard,Gold,Silver"`{{copy}}
+`"Standard,Silver,Gold"`{{copy}}

 <img src="../../assets/middleware/rhpam-7-workshop/business-central-create-pattern-field-values.png"  width="600" />